mathblanco/scripts/README.md

 Python Studies

-A repository to store my studies in the Python or Javascript
+A repository to store my studies in the Python, Javascript or Bash.